 This endowment honors the memory of Emma Paulsen Knapp ’17 and, in her memory, provides scholarships to undergraduate students majoring in education.
 Criteria: minimum grade point average of 3.5 for most recently completed semester and a cumulative grade point average of no lower than 3.0 for a minimum of 3 semesters; secondary preference, based on New Hampshire residence and financial need, shall be given to break a tie if needed.

-The purpose of the Ruth Birch Marzec ‘48 Scholarship Endowment is to support scholarships for students who have financial need, with a preference for those who live in Grafton County and/or who are majoring in elementary education or English education.
+The purpose of the Clara Keezer Birch and Ruth Birch Marzec ‘48 Scholarship Endowment is to support scholarships for students who have financial need, with a preference for those who live in Grafton County and/or who are majoring in elementary education or English education.
 Recipients should be: a sophomore or higher level; exhibit determination and dedication to college work; and are full time students, attending for a full year of study for the year in which the award is to be applied.
 If the chosen recipient does not complete the year, the unused portion of the scholarship award will be returned to the fund payout account.

 This endowment honors the memory of Jessie Barnes Metcalf ’35 and, in her memory, funds scholarships for worthy Plymouth State University students from New Hampshire who are majoring in elementary education.
 Selection is based on financial need and potential for academic achievement at Plymouth State University.

 This endowed scholarship is established in honor of Michelle Morse, PSU Class of 2005.
-The scholarship will be awarded to a deserving student who is a childhood studies major.
+The scholarship will be awarded to a deserving undergraduate student who is a childhood studies major.
 This person would have to have overcome some type of adversity/obstacle and found childhood studies to be their calling.
 The recipient must have a minimum cumulative GPA of 3.3, a love for students and a tremendous work ethic.
 Award recipients will be selected by faculty of the childhood studies department.

 This endowment provides funds to recognize and reward student achievement in science courses.
 It is intended that all students meeting the criteria receive equal shares of the available funds.
 Awards are determined based on the following criteria.
 The student must be a full-time undergraduate, formally enrolled in Biological Science with an option in Education or Physical Science Education; have taken at least 12 credits of natural science courses at PSU; have completed the sophomore or junior year; have a grade point average in the science courses required by the major of at least 3.0 at the completion of the year for which the award is given; be a continuing student who has met the criteria upon completion of the previous school year.
-Recipients are chosen by a committee and a decision is made before the end of June of each year.
+Recipients are chosen by the biological science scholarship selection committee and a decision is made before the end of June of each year.
 No application process is required.

 This endowment funds at least one scholarship of at least $2,500 for female students majoring in elementary education.
 The scholarship is based on merit, with consideration given to financial need.
 It is further restricted to New Hampshire residents.